- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 This Burlington brewery has a crisp, clean interior and a fun brand logo.
 It all works really well together and makes you excited to sample their offerings, all made with “painstaking attention to technique and recipe.”

 Just down the road in Shelburne, VT is Fiddlehead Brewing.
 It’s an easy drive down Route 7, and a great place to stop and enjoy a pint.
-If you’re in search of brewery near Burlington VT with plenty of flavors and variety, Fiddlehead has it.
+If you’re in search of breweries near Burlington VT with plenty of flavors and variety, Fiddlehead has it.

 Vermont Pub & Brewery